 2. Major Tom

 Goldfinger is a 1986/7 BSA folding 3-speed, bought for £30, again from Cannock.
 The bike was in pretty good condition when I bought it apart from the brakes and tyres, and the seatpost was far too short.
-I still haven’t really got used to the handling of it, but it’s useful when I need to stuff a bike in the back of my car.
+It’s useful when I need to stuff a bike in the back of my car.
 The name is obviously inspired by the colour, and because “fold-ginger” didn’t sound quite right.
-Unbelievably heavy.
+Unbelievably, physics–defyingly heavy.